This article focuses on a spouse’s right to compensation for his or her spouse’s death.

 It will depend on whose vehicle the decedent was in at the time of the accident.
-All things equal, the best case for the surviving spouse is if the decedent was a passenger of the Uber or Lyft car when the accident happened.
+In most cases, the best scenario for the surviving spouse is if the decedent was a passenger of the Uber or Lyft car when the accident happened.

-The spouse has a better case because the decedent’s passenger status means there is $1 million in BIL insurance available, and $1 Million in uninsured motorist insurance available.
+The spouse has a better case because the decedent’s passenger status means there is always $1 million in bodily injury liability (BIL) insurance available.
+It’s a combined single limit.